vprover/inductive_benchmarks/README.md

 also `-indgenss N` to limit the maximum number of occurrences of a term selected for induction to N.

-Additionally, to turn on induction for complex terms, add `-indonc on`.
+Additionally, to turn on induction for complex terms, add `-indoct on`.

 ## Organization of this repository (subject to change)